How Much Does it Cost to Start an LLC in Florida?

-Areas you might want to file Florida Articles of Amendment for include:
+Areas you might want to file a Florida Certificate of Amendment for include:

 The fees listed above detail all the charges that a standard FL LLC will be required to pay.
 In some unusual circumstances, there may be other one-off, periodic or ad hoc fees not listed above.

 Of course, your Florida LLC will also probably need to pay self-employment, payroll, federal, state and sales taxes, but we will cover that when we talk about taxes for FL LLCs.

 We charge you for this fee at cost and then pay the fee to the Department of State on your behalf when forming your Florida business.

 That’s why our business license research package is so useful.
 It explores all of these areas for you and provides a comprehensive overview of exactly what your Florida LLC needs to be compliant.